psiphi75/beaglebone-tips/README.md

 The end result is a total installed size of 534 MB.

+### Get and install the firmware

 To load DTOs you will need to follow these instructions: https://github.com/beagleboard/bb.org-overlays

+Once the firmware is installed, in theory you could uninstall many of the above components.

 ## Make the console fancier